subhasishdas20/Consecutive-Letter-Prediction/README.md

 # Consecutive-Letter-Prediction
-Practice Model that defines how RNN model works to predict consecutive letters &amp; words
+Practice Model to showcase how RNN model works to predict consecutive letters &amp; words